Howeng98/Digit_recognition/README.md

 ![](img/output2.png)
 ![](img/output3.png)

-## Prework and setup
+## Prework and Setup
-As above mentioned, if you are using google colaboratory GPU then you must install following module and packages for compile and build
+As above mentioned, if you are using google colaboratory GPU then you must install following module and packages for compile and build.

   - **python-mnist**
   - **keras**